Keith-Tachibana/Star_Wars_Memory_Match_Game/guides/features/flip-one-card.md

   - You are adding the functionality that will reveal the image on one card once it is clicked.

   - After you have completed this initial functionality:
-    - You must add a second card and confirm that clicking on a card reveals the image on only the card that is clicked
+    - You must add a second card and confirm that clicking on a card reveals the image on only the card that is clicked.
-    - The reason for this test is that most initial attempts to flip the card will flip both cards once a second card is added
+    - The reason for this test is that most initial attempts to flip the card will flip both cards once a second card is added.
-    - This functionality must be properly completed prior to moving on to the next feature set
+    - This functionality must be properly completed prior to moving on to the next feature set.

 ### Feature Set